ajwills72/rmip/docs/teacher_notes.md

 <a name="easter"></a>

-## EASTER BREAK

-There is a now a three-week hiatus for Easter Vacation.
-The module is paused, and no support is available; questions must be held over until the beginning of term.

-<a name="10"></a>

 ## Week 10: Give presentation

 All the sessions this week are identical -- each is staffed by one TA and one Teacher (who double mark).
-In each Workshop, there are 16 groups; with 220 minutes of usable time across two two-hour sessions, that is less than 14 minutes per presentation.
+In each Workshop, there are a maximum of 15 groups; with 220 minutes of usable time across two two-hour sessions, that is less than 15 minutes per presentation.
 The presentations are 10 minutes, plus 2 minutes for questions.
-This allows around 100 _seconds_ for a handover to the next group, so one **cannot** allow students to over-run their alloted time.
+This allows around 160 _seconds_ for a handover to the next group, so one **cannot** allow students to over-run their alloted time.
 Give them 5-minute, 1-minute, and STOP signs.
 Don't let them talk more than 1 minute beyond 'STOP', and reduce their question time accordingly.
 Anything else is unfair on those students who planned appropriately and kept to the time limit.

+Students must hand in their presentation slide in advance of the workshop in which they will present so that all slides are loaded on the presentation computer before each session.
+Handing in the presentation time on time is one of the marking criteria.

 ### Marking process for group presentations